 The island is beautiful beyond belief, with a steady chorus of multiple varieties of birds twittering from overhanging moss-draped trees and lofty palms.
 Strict rules are in place for keeping the beach postcard-perfect (no walking on the dunes!) and for maintaining the plant, aquatic, bird and wildlife in the forest and marshes.

-I was often told to go hunting for sharks’ teeth along the beach.
-The clerk at the Ship’s Lantern, a souvenir shop in Fernandina Beach, gave me a tooth identification card for the mostly fossilized choppers that wash up on the beach.
-She said after a high tide or a storm is the optimal time for finding teeth.
-The weather was perfect and my tide timing was off, so I left the beach empty-handed, though I was tempted to emulate other beachcombers and gather up a bunch of pretty shells.
+Going hunting for sharks’ teeth is not a disappointment at Amelia Island's beaches.
+The clerk at the Ship’s Lantern, a souvenir shop in Fernandina Beach, can give you a tooth identification card for the mostly fossilized choppers that wash up on the beach.
+She says after a high tide or a storm is the optimal time for finding teeth.

-I picked up a walking tour of Fernandina Beach’s historic district and, starting from the docks, which are renowned as the birthplace of the modern shrimping industry, I headed up Centre Street.
-I was quite serious about studying the Victorian architecture, even stopping into the The Palace Saloon (just to look, mind you), before I got distracted by all the fun shops.
-There was Go Fish, with clothing and jewelry; Twisted Sisters, with slightly clothing, jewelry and purses; Christmas on the River; three bookstores; and – the place where I spent most of my time – Fernandina’s Fantastic Fudge.
+Take a walking tour of Fernandina Beach’s historic district and, starting from the docks, which are renowned as the birthplace of the modern shrimping industry, Head up Centre Street.
+If you are quite serious about studying the Victorian architecture, stop into the The Palace Saloon (just to look, mind you), before you got distracted by all the fun shops.
+There is Go Fish, with clothing and jewelry; Twisted Sisters, with slightly clothing, jewelry and purses; Christmas on the River; three bookstores; and – the place a favorite of those with a big sweet tooth – Fernandina’s Fantastic Fudge.

-Stephen Colwell, who has owned the shop for 24 years, told me he and his employees make the eight flavors of fudge, hand-dipped chocolates and other candies fresh daily.
-I watched as he poured chocolate fudge from a copper kettle onto a marble-topped table, then spread it with a long-handled paddle and even flipped it high into the air, before letting it cool in a mound.
+Stephen Colwell, who has owned the shop for 24 years, and his employees make the eight flavors of fudge, hand-dipped chocolates and other candies fresh daily.
+Watch as he poured chocolate fudge from a copper kettle onto a marble-topped table, then spread it with a long-handled paddle and even flipped it high into the air, before letting it cool in a mound.

-I should have asked Colwell if he shapes the fudge into large shrimps every May when, on the first weekend, the Shrimp Festival turns Fernandina Beach into Party Central.
+Every May, the Shrimp Festival turns Fernandina Beach into Party Central.
 During a parade through town and other festivities, part of the fun is to see how everyone has incorporated the shrimp theme into their costume or parade entry.
-I learned that everybody on Amelia Island has their favorite shrimp recipe, and serious shrimp lovers line up at the dock to buy part from the fresh catch as the boats come in.
+Everybody on Amelia Island has their favorite shrimp recipe, and serious shrimp lovers line up at the dock to buy part from the fresh catch as the boats come in.

-I enjoyed appetizers and meals of shrimp several times when I ordered it off the menu at the restaurants at Amelia Island Plantation.
-I had always liked shrimp before, but now its taste will conjure up fond memories of a beautiful, restful place in Florida.
-Try as I might, I will likely never find a shark’s tooth at home.
-I hope to return to Amelia Island to resume my search.
+Enjoy appetizers and meals of shrimp several times when you order it off the menu at the restaurants at Amelia Island Plantation.
+After you vacation here, its taste will conjure up fond memories of a beautiful, restful place in Florida.